 Would you like to read four interesting statistics about emotional intelligence?
 Have a look at this post.

-Also, I recommend you have potential new hires take a leadership assessment to confirm their skill set meets the needs of your organization.
+Also, I recommend you have potential new hires take a leadership assessment to confirm their skill set meets your organization's needs.

 Without a doubt, enhancing your team's emotional intelligence will sharpen your team by giving them the 'edge' they need.
 An emotionally effective leader will guide the team to success.